garysassano/serverless-otlp-forwarder/README.md

 > [!IMPORTANT]
 > While this approach may be a little bit _hacky_, it may not be necessary in future, as the OpenTelemetry community is working on a new [OTLP Stdout exporter specification](https://github.com/open-telemetry/opentelemetry-specification/pull/4183) that would allow to potentially not depend on a custom implementation at all.

-Also, while the inital proof of concept was written in Rust, and the Rust OTEL SDK provided a convenient "hook" to replace the HTTP client with a custom implementation that would instead write to stdout, and a similar approach has also been used with the Python SDK, the Node.js/Typescript SDK didn't seem to provide a similar way to hook into the HTTP client, and required creating a custom provider.
-Because of this, the Node.js implementation does not support metrics and logs at this time.

 ### Rust
 [code](packages/rust/otlp-stdout-client) | [docs](packages/rust/otlp-stdout-client/README.md) | [crates.io](https://crates.io/crates/otlp-stdout-client) | [examples](packages/rust/otlp-stdout-client/examples)